saeyslab/napari-sparrow/docs/index.md

   :alt: Dambi banner
 ```

-# sparrow
+<br><br>

+# A library for spatial transcriptomics data analysis.

-sparrow is a library for spatial transcriptomics data analysis.
+SPArrOW is a library for spatial transcriptomics data analysis.

 Please see our preprint ... for citation and to learn more.